tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 This style of attack relies on the attacker using a path that has the same or better characteristics (e.g., due to a more favourable service level agreements) as the direct path between endpoints.
-The attack is more reliable if relatively few packets are sent or if packet loss coincides with the attempted attack.
+The attack is more effective if relatively few packets are sent or if packet loss coincides with the attempted attack.

 A data packet received on the original path that increases the